How to prevent osteoporosis after hysterectomy?

 The most common are vertebral, wrist, and hip fractures.
 An osteoporosis vertebral fracture, or compression fracture, is extremely painful.

-Now it’s up to you.
-You have learned what you can do to prevent osteoporosis.
+Now itโs up to you.
+Osteoporosis can be prevented if you follow the steps you learned.
 Follow these osteoporosis lifestyle tips to keep strong, healthy bones for the rest of your life.

 What a profound message ….thanks